VIC.GOV.AU | Policy and Advisory Library

 SFO calculation = (Number of students × Weighting for each occupational category)/Total number of students based on the occupational groupings and weightings in Table 2

 To calculate the SFE index, the parent’s educational qualification is categorised and weighted according to the categories found in Table 3 below.
-Data regarding educational qualification is collected annually as part of the August census.
+Data regarding educational qualifications is collected annually as part of the August census.

 Table 3